iampraba/zoi-csharp-sdk-examples/README.md

       dotnet build
       ```

-- Now go to any of the folder Documents, Spreadsheet or Presentation.
+- Use following command to run the example code.
     ```sh
-    cd Documents
-    ```

-- Run any of the example files in those folders.
-    ```sh
     dotnet run
     ```
-- You can make the changes in any of the example code and test if your changes get reflected in the output.
+    - Change the method name as **Main** in any sample code and then run above command to execute that sample code.

 - Check the [documentation page](https://www.zoho.com/officeplatform/integrator/api/v1/) for all possible customizations.